Carlito (wrestler): CCC and Rey Fénix (2010–2014)

 During the following weeks, vignettes aired where he berated members of his own family, eventually being confronted by José Huertas González.
 On October 7, 2012, Savio Vega reappeared in Superestrellas de la Lucha Libre, issuing yet another challenge.
 However, this time Colón fired back with a challenge of his own, inviting Vega to a special edition of Carlito's Cabana.
 The edition of Carlito's Cabana that featured Vega took place on October 14, 2012.
 In the segment, both traded insults and it finished with the security removing Vega when he tried to assault Colón after the former spat an apple in his face.
 At Halloween Wrestling Xtravaganza he was disqualified, assaulting his opponent after his father, who served as special referee, did not allow Huertas González to use his finisher.
 At Honor vs. Traición, Colón unsuccessfully challenged Ray González for the Universal Heavyweight Championship.
 A Hair vs. Hair rematch was immediately scheduled for Lockout, which will feature a guest referee elected by popular vote between Vega and Huertas González.
 The following night marked the first time that Colón participated in a match where his father was among his opponents, but he avoided facing him directly, instead requesting a tag and only entering later to pin González.

 During this time frame, an angle began in which Colón began pursuing the ownership of WWC.
 This led to the creation of the Carlito Caribbean Company (CCC), which acquired power when Rivera defeated Victor Jovica following a Huertas González heel turn to force him to sell WWC's stocks.
 Despite Rivera's involvement as a favored heel, Colón was booked in a spot where the new CCC management turned on him.
 The ownership of WWC was to be decided in a match between Huertas González and Colón Sr. held on June 29, 2013, at Summer Madness in which CCC lost its bid.
 In the same event, Colón faced Rivera for the first time, dominating throughout the match but losing after being sprayed in the face with "green mist".
 On July 13, 2013, he won a rematch by countering this same tactic.
 On August 18, 2013, Colón issued an open challenge for Aniversario 40, calling himself a "Puerto Rican icon".
 The following week the challenge was accepted by Sting, a former WCW and TNA world heavyweight champion commonly known as "The Icon".
-When Colón was preparing to finish the match with the Back Stabber, a masked wrestler known as Rey Fénix intervened and costed him the match.
+When Colón was preparing to finish the match with the Back Stabber, a masked wrestler known as Rey Fénix intervened and cost him the match.
 Since that mask was usually worn by Ray González, he began pursuing a match against him.
 On November 16, 2013, Colón defeated Fénix in a Hair vs. Mask match that served as the main event of Crossfire.
 However, when Rey Fénix unmasked, he was Ricky Santana instead of González.